gw31415/amabot/libamabot/README.md

 `id` is string to identificate each handler.
 `help` is help text to help users.
 `main` is handler function.
-This is to be added to discordgo.Session through function: [AddHandler](https://pkg.go.dev/github.com/bwmarrin/discordgo#Session.AddHandler).
+This is to be passed to discordgo.Session through function: [AddHandler](https://pkg.go.dev/github.com/bwmarrin/discordgo#Session.AddHandler).

 ### handlers